 Moana Waialiki is a sea voyaging enthusiast and the only daughter of a chief in a long line of navigators.
-When her island's fishermen can't catch any fish and the crops fail, she learns that the demigod Maui caused the blight by stealing the heart of the goddess, Te Whiti.
-The only way to heal the island is to persuade Maui to return Te Whiti's heart, so Moana sets off on an epic journey across the Pacific.
+When her island's fishermen can't catch any fish and the crops fail, she learns that the demigod Maui caused the blight by stealing the heart of the goddess, Te Fiti.
+The only way to heal the island is to persuade Maui to return Te Fiti's heart, so Moana sets off on an epic journey across the Pacific.
 The film is based on stories from Polynesian mythology.Written by

-In the beginning, there was only ocean.
-Until the Mother Island emerged: Te Fiti.
+In the beginning there was only ocean until the Mother Island emerged.
+Te Fiti.
 Her heart held the greatest power ever known.
-It could create life itself and Te Fiti shared it with the world.
+It could create life itself.
+And Te Fiti shared it with the world.
 But in time, some began to seek Te Fiti's heart.
 They believed if they could possess it, the great power of creation would be theirs.
 And one day, the most daring of them all voyaged across the vast ocean to take it.
 He was a demi-god of the wind and sea.
-He was a warrior, a trickster, a ...
+He was a warrior.
+A trickster.
+A ...

 [...]
 See more »

 The logos for Walt Disney Pictures and Walt Disney Animation Studios, in this motion picture, are tinted blue.
 See more »

 With Pixar dropping the ball lately it is good to see that Disney is picking it up with great movies like, Tangled, Zootopia and now Moana.
 Yes, they made a mediocre over-hyped movie named Frozen, read my previous review for my thoughts about that movie.
 Moana really doesn't disappoint it has a good pacing, a great cast, and it is BEAUTIFUL.
 I could just leave my review at this and tell you to go and watch this movie, but let's see "How Far I'll Go".